atsaloli/cicd/gitlab-ci/01-setting-up-ci/91-set-up-prod-and-stg-web-sites.md

 We are going to set up mock "stage" and "prod" environments, so that our CI/CD pipeline has environments to deploy into.

-We'll put them on the same server just to keep the infrastructure footprint manageable for the tutorial.
+We'll put them on the same server, to keep the infrastructure footprint manageable for the tutorial.